maxime-tournier/maxime-tournier.github.com/notes/kalman.md

 A geometric take on
 [Kalman filtering](https://en.wikipedia.org/wiki/Kalman_filter).
 In
-the absence of process noise, Kalman filtering really boils down to the Recursive Least Squares algorithm.
+the absence of process noise, Kalman filtering simply boils down to the Recursive Least Squares algorithm.

 # Recursive Least Squares